ArthurCoelho15/ArthurCoelho15/README.md

 <center><h2> Who am i? 🤔</h2></center>

 - Student of Electrical Engineer focus on Electronics at Universidade de Pernambuco
-    - 8th grade, expected to be completed in the secondfirst half of 2026.
+    - 8th grade, expected to be completed in the secondhalf of 2026.

 - PPE´s Intern at Benteler Group
     - Focus on Laser Cut.